zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 - It branches from Reality-A at 1950
 - It contains no version of you
-- The traveler from Reality-B has succeeded—but not in changing your past
+- The traveler from Reality-B has succeeded, but not in changing your past
 - They have merely created a new history where you never came to exist

 The traveler is now stranded in Reality-C (unless they jump again).
 They have not achieved their goal of erasing you.
-They have only created a universe without you—a different universe.
+They have only created a universe without you, a different universe.

 ---